Drugs A - Z

 If this medicine makes your eyes more sensitive to light, wear dark glasses

 In infants feeding intolerance may occur.
-Infant feedings should be held for 4 hours following administration.
+Infant feedings should be held for 4 hours after administration of this medicine.
 Observe infants closely for at least 30 minutes following the use of this medicine.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible: